Yokohama Tire Manufacturing Virginia, LLC (YTMV)

 Recycling of waste

-YTMV has established methods of recycling throughout the facility to capture paper, aluminum cans, bottles and cardboard in common areas.
+YTMV continues to maintain an established system for recycling throughout the facility in an effort to capture paper, aluminum cans, bottles and cardboard in all common areas.

-In 2022, YTMV was able to expand recycling of materials such as discarded super sacks and label backing.
-In 2023, YTMV will continue to focus on maintaining secondary outlets for recyclable materials due growing volatility in the recycling market.
+In recent years, YTMV has been able to expand recycling of materials such as discarded super sacks and label backing.
+Going forward in 2024, YTMV will continue to focus on maintaining secondary outlets for recyclable materials due growing volatility in the recycling market.
 Having reliable outlets helps YTMV maintain zero waste to landfill.

 YOKOHAMA Forever Forest Activities

-In 2017, YTMV concluded its onsite Forever Forest activities (those taking place within the grounds of the company).
-In 2022, in collaboration with the Arbor Day Foundation, YTMV donated 1000 longleaf and shortleaf pine trees in Georgia.
-These trees will be planted across a mix of public and private lands.
-They will provide a home for endangered wildlife species.
+In 2023, in collaboration with the Arbor Day Foundation, YTMV donated another 1000 longleaf and shortleaf pine trees in Georgia.
+These trees will be planted across a mix of public and private lands by utilizing reforestation and urban forestry to solve issues of climate change, community and biodiversity.

 Environmental data